moppdev/moppdev/README.md

 - 👋 Hi, I’m @moppel-dev
 - 👀 I’m interested in software/web/mobile development.
-- 🌱 I’m currently finishing the CS50W course.
+- 🌱 Starting with a Diploma in IT at UNISA in 2022.

 <!---
 moppel-dev/moppel-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.